 The Harding Miller Education Foundation (HMEF) is an Australian charity and Public Benevolent Institution providing scholarships that offer the tools and support to lift the educational achievements and career aspirations of high potential girls who are facing disadvantage.
 We have DGR1 status so all donations are fully tax deductible.
 Furthermore 100% of every donation raised goes directly to a girl in need.
 All operating costs are paid for through a separate corpus.

-The Foundation’s mission is to provide practical support to lift the educational outcomes and career aspirations of high potential girls who are experiencing disadvantage.
+The Foundation’s mission is to provide practical support to lift the educational outcomes and career aspirations of high potential girls who are experiencing socio-economic disadvantage.

 Across Australia, public schools have a disproportionate share of the poorest families but also of children who are most educationally disadvantaged.
 Women within Australia are two and a half times more likely to live in poverty.